Shantha Biotechnics: History

-Shantha Biotechnics, Ltd. began with the initiatives of Dr. K. I. Varaprasad Reddy and Khalil Ahmed.
-Varaprasad and Ahmed established the company in 1993 to produce affordable drugs for the general population, while maintaining international standards in quality.
+Shantha Biotechnics, Ltd. began with the initiatives of Dr. K. I. Varaprasad Reddy.
+Varaprasad established the company in 1993 to produce affordable drugs for the general population, while maintaining international standards in quality.
 The project originated as an R&D project at Osmania University under the industry-university interactive programme in 1993, and later operated from the Center for Cellular and Molecular Biology until an independent research and development facility was built.

-In 2006 the European biotech major Mérieux Alliance bought a 60% stake in Shantha Biotechnics at a valuation of $175 million.
+In 2006, the European biotech major Mérieux Alliance bought a 60% stake in Shantha Biotechnics at a valuation of $175 million.

-In 2009, the vaccine division of French pharmacological company Sanofi Pasteur acquired the stake held by Mérieux Alliance, valuing Shantha Biotech at Euro 550 million (over Rs 3,770 crore).
+In 2009, the vaccine division of French pharmaceutical company Sanofi Pasteur acquired the stake held by Mérieux Alliance, valuing Shantha Biotech at Euro 550 million (over Rs 3,770 crore).

-Over time, Sanofi acquired a further stake in Shantha Biotechnics and in 2013 acquired 100% of the company.
+Over time, Sanofi acquired a further stake in Shantha Biotechnics and, in 2013, acquired 100% of the company.

 Products

-Drugs developed by Shantha include SHANVAC-B, SHANFERON, SHANKINASE, SHANPOIETIN, pediatric combination vaccines Shantetra and Shan5, SHAN HIB-DPT, SHAN HIB and SHANTT.
+Drugs developed by Shantha include SHANVAC-B, SHANFERON, SHANKINASE, SHANPOIETIN, pediatric combination vaccines Shantetra and Shan5, SHAN HIB-DPT, SHAN HIB, and SHANTT.